 A good consultant uses a predefined and repeatable process for auditing, implementing and maintaining your data.
 This makes their work more efficient and more likely to produce the desired results.

 These processes are usually the outcome of a lot of testing and learning from previous work.
-For example, I’ve worked with both independent specialists and big agencies which helped me evaluate different approaches.
-This lead me to eventually create my own framework.
+For example, I’ve worked with various independent specialists and big agencies which helped me evaluate different approaches to eventually create my own framework.

-My process involves a thorough evaluation of each of my client’s business goals, sales and marketing processes, and existing data sources.
-I use it to plan out how exactly a website measurement strategy can benefit and evolve existing internal processes.
-From there, I work closely with clients to implement the changes, while educating them on how they can manage and analyse data in the future.
+My process involves not only fixing and improving Google Analytics configuration and data, but also sharing additional tools and processes that help teams make the most out of this work in the long term.
+I work closely with clients to implement any fixes and changes, while educating them on how they can manage and analyse data in the future.
 I’m always focused on how to facilitate a more effective decision-making process to help achieve business results.

 5. They are agile